luvnft/thirdroom/docs/guides/websg/basketball/part-1.md

 ## Setup

 If you're coming here from the in-world tutorial, you should already have a world set up with the correct settings.
-If not, create a new world in Third Room using [this scene file](https://thirdroom.io/gltf/BasketballCourt.glb) and [this preview image](https://thirdroom.io/image/BasketballPreview.png).
+If not, create a new world in Space using [this scene file](https://space.atl5d.com/gltf/BasketballCourt.glb) and [this preview image](https://space.atl5d.com/image/BasketballPreview.png).
 The Room name can be whatever you want and the other settings can be left as default.

 Open the editor using the `` ` `` key.